-Deborah Guthrie is an experienced Japanese equity research sales specialist with Pelham Smithers Associates.
+Deborah Guthrie, an experienced Japanese equity research sales specialist, is currently working as a consultant to Pelham Smithers Associates, for whom she worked full-time in yen equity sales between 2021 and 2022.
 She began her career working in the Finance and Environment Branches of the Hong Kong Government.
 Between 1984 and 1995 she held senior Japanese equity sales roles for Hoare Govett and Smith New Court before joining Merrill Lynch as director, yen equity sales, a role she held from 1995 to 2011.
 Deborah was previously a Non-Executive Director of abrdn Asia Focus plc.